Building the World

 President Obasanjo, from bbc.co.uk

-A competition was held and won by International Planning Associates (IPA), a consortium of firms.
+A competition to design the new capital was held and won by International Planning Associates (IPA), a consortium of firms.
 Planning was extensive.
 Taking advantage of the terrain’s contours, the design envisioned streets and neighborhoods with a less rectilinear and more individualized character than in, for example, Islamabad or Brasília.
 Two zones were stipulated: a central zone with government buildings and cultural institutions on broad avenues, and a residential and shopping zone.
 Along with government facilities came water supply, airport, schools, health care facilities, and public transport.
 Construction began in 1980.
 By 1987, water and telephone systems to accommodate a million people were in place; population at the time was still only 15,000.
 A university was founded in 1988.
-The area was a great success.
 People streamed into Abuja faster than housing could be built.
 Even water that was deemed ample became scarce and dams were built to supply additional drinking water and electricity.
-Private developers were encouraged to build in the Mbora District.
-Universal basic education was announced as a national priority by President Obasanjo so 285 public schools, 80 private primary schools, and 65 secondary schools were built.
+Private developers were encouraged to build in the Mbora (Nora) District.
+Universal basic education was announced as a national priority by President Olusegun Obasanjo: 285 public schools, 80 private primary schools, and 65 secondary schools were built.
 Several hospitals were built and 300 doctors moved to Abuja.
-A slogan for the new capital was created: Center of Unity.
+A slogan for the new capital: Center of Unity.

 WE WERE HERE FIRST

 More should be said about the displacement of the native people who resided in the former old town of Abuja before it became the Federal Capital Territory (FTC).
 Committees were empowered to explore relocation.
-The government assumed the expenses involved, declaring and authorizing in Decree No. 6 of 1979 a rate of compensation for households as well as churches and mosques.
+The government assumed expenses involved, declaring and authorizing in Decree No. 6 of 1979 a rate of compensation for households as well as churches and mosques.
 About 50% of the people in Abuja are Muslim living along side 40% of the rest of the population who are Christian.
 The cost of relocating places of worship along with families was agreed at the sum of one million naira for the Niger, Plateau, and Kwara states, in a deal signed on October 10, 1977.
 But people were slow to move.
 Three years later, the decision to move people involuntarily was considered.
 Similar debates were engaged in during the development of the Tennessee Valley Authority in the United States.
 Indigenous people living near Brasilia, as well as the denizens of Itaipú, were given special recognition in Brazil.
 Itaipú, a word meaning “singing stone,” inspired American composer Philip Glass to write an opera in the Guarani language.
 When the new capital of Brasilia was dedicated, prominent in the center of the public square a sculpture honoring the Candangos people.
+Abuja represents not just a center of government but of culture.
+Nigerian art can be explored in the Discovery Museum Abuja, Nigeria’s first digital museum, also on Instagram.

 Document of Authorization